-Sebascodegan Island: Bethel Point to Quahog Bay Professional Review and Guide
+Sebascodegan Island: Bethel Point to Quahog Bay Professional Guide

 "In northern Casco Bay, long, ragged peninsulas stretch to open ocean, punctuated by a few large islands and ledges.
 The paddling here is one of contrasts, intimate in the narrow upper bays, coves, sounds, or harbors as if on an inland lake, and exposed at the ends, with open ocean and possibly large swells or breaking waves building on strong southwest breezes across the Atlantic’s long fetch.